KHS-Programming-Club/Programming-Lessons-Pages/csharp_lessons/lesson03_arrays.md

 int[] example_three = { 1, 2, 3, 4, 5 }; // shorthand for above method
 ```

+It should also be noted that in the first example on the doc, items are assigned to the array, and all of those items are `0`.
+In such a scenario where an empty array is created, items of arrays that are of a reference type or nullable are given the default value of `null` and items that are not are given the value of `0` (or an equivalent of zero if it's not a number-type, such as `False` for booleans and the NULL character (U+0000) for chars).

 ### Accessing Values

 Starting with a basic array from the last part: